Aravin/js-classified/server/docs/daily-reports.md

 - **587**: TLS (EMAIL_SECURE=false)
 - **465**: SSL (EMAIL_SECURE=true)

-### Cloud Build automation
+### Cloud Scheduler setup

-If you use the provided `server/cloudbuild.yaml`, the build pipeline can create or update the Cloud Scheduler job automatically.
-Complete these one-time IAM steps (see `server/readme.md` for full commands):
+Create the job manually in the GCP console or with `gcloud` after you deploy the service:

-1. Create a `scheduler-invoker` service account and grant it `roles/run.invoker` on the Cloud Run service.
+1. Create the `scheduler-invoker` service account and grant it `roles/run.invoker` on the Cloud Run service.
-2. Grant the Cloud Build service account access to Secret Manager (`roles/secretmanager.secretAccessor`), Cloud Scheduler (`roles/cloudscheduler.admin`), and Cloud Run (`roles/run.admin` or equivalent).
+2. Store a strong random `CRON_JOB_SECRET` value in Secret Manager.
-3. Store a strong random `CRON_JOB_SECRET` value in Secret Manager.
+3. When creating the Scheduler job, target `POST https://<cloud-run-url>/internal/cron/daily-statistics`, add header `X-Cron-Secret: <your secret>`, and use OIDC auth with the `scheduler-invoker` service account.

-After that, Cloud Build will deploy the service, inject the secret, and ensure the Scheduler job is kept in sync with each deployment.
+4. Set the schedule to `30 14 * * *` (UTC) or your preferred cadence.

 ## Cron Schedule Format